-Differentiable neural pattern matching can extract morphosyntactic patterns in multiple languages when used as an encoder for morphological inflection and analysis.
+I adapted a differentiable weighted finite state RNN to sequence-to-sequence tasks and showed that neural pattern matching can extract morphosyntactic patterns in multiple languages when used as an encoder for morphological inflection and analysis.

-- I reimplemented the Soft Patterns or SoPa neural model (Schwartz et al., 2018), a restriced and differentiable finite state automaton model originally used for text classification tasks.
+- 2.1 I reimplemented the Soft Patterns or SoPa neural model (Schwartz et al., 2018), a restricted and differentiable finite state automaton model originally used for text classification tasks.
 I added an LSTM decoder and used SoPa as an encoder-decoder model.
-This model uses pattern matching on the encoder side. - I applied the model to type-level morphological analysis and inflection in 12 typologically diverse languages. - I extraced patterns (character sequences) from trained SoPa models and manually examined their linguistic plausability.

-• I introduced a model similarity metric defined for a pair of SoPa models.
+This model uses pattern matching on the encoder side. - 2.2 I applied the model to type-level morphological analysis and inflection in 12 typologically diverse languages. - 2.3 I extracted patterns (character sequences) from trained SoPa models and manually examined their linguistic plausibility. - 2.4 I introduced a model similarity metric defined for a pair of SoPa models.
 This metric allows comparing different tasks that use the same input data.
 The higher the similarity between two tasks, the more likely they are to rely on the same patterns.